gmartini20/StatsCostLabDocs/source/index.html.md

 We use a default password to authenticate: "WhereIsNavarro"

-We expects for the returned token to be included in all API requests to the server in a header that looks like the following:
+We expect for the returned token to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer#Token`